The Essential Guide to Hydrangeas

 How to Change Bloom Color

 Love your hydrangea blooms but want to change up their color?
-Many hydrangeas will go through a slight color change when transplanted due to adjusting to their new soil when you first bring them home.
-But if you really want to shake things up, this simple, little soil hack will make your Hydrangea change color!
+Many hydrangeas will go through a slight color change when transplanted due to the adjustment to their new soil when you first bring them home.
+But if you really want to shake things up, this simple little soil hack will make your Hydrangea change color!

 It’s not that hard to dry hydrangea flowers and keep their color!
 Here is how: